 Claudia Zeldin — Partner

-Claudia is an accomplished professional consultant with 25 years of marketing and management experience with a strong expertise in strategic planning, business development, market research, communications, and branding.
-Throughout her career, she has created integrated marketing campaigns and developed strategic alliances for more than 100 nonprofit and for-profit organizations.
-Claudia has served as the Interim Executive Director of the Venture Philanthropy Partnership’s Special Needs Initiative in Philadelphia and as the New York State Director for TheLEAGUE, now GenerationOn.org.
+Claudia is a partner at Growth for Good and an accomplished professional consultant with 30 years of marketing and management experience with a strong expertise in strategic planning, fundraising and business development, market analysis, communications, and branding.
+Throughout her career, she has created integrated marketing campaigns and developed strategic alliances for more than 150 nonprofit, philanthropies, and for-profit organizations.

 As managing trustee of her family’s small foundation, Claudia coordinates grant making, oversees operations and succession training, and manages family dynamics (with a sense of humor).
 Claudia is a member of Philanthropy New York and has co-chaired its Family Foundation Peer Trustee Network.